 However, annotation and semantic-based search are often insufficient when dealing with visual content.
 When searching through cultural heritage material for example, it is very common to look for images that are visually similar but may be annotated in a different way (thus a strict annotation search cannot retrieve all relevant images).
 In addition, in many cases, manual annotation is not available or is incomplete.
 To tackle this problem, a second complementary approach has been devised: content-based search.
-The core idea is to apply image processing and feature extraction algorithms to the visual content and extract low-level visual features, such as color layout and edge histogram [19].
-The retrieval is performed based on similarity metrics between such features, attempting to imitate the way humans perceive visual similarity (e.g., [14]).
-The most common way for conducting a search is using the query-by-example methodology [10],[15] where a user is expected to have a visual multimedia item depicting the object or scene of interest.
+The core idea is to apply image processing and feature extraction algorithms to the visual content and extract low-level visual features, such as colour layout and edge histogram (Smeulders et al., 2000).
+The retrieval is performed based on similarity metrics between such features, attempting to imitate the way humans perceive visual similarity (Mich et al., 1999).
+The most common way for conducting a search is using the query-by-example methodology (Izquierdo et al., 1993; Naphade et al., 2000) where a user is expected to select a visual multimedia item depicting the desired object or scene of interest and retrieve visually similar multimedia content.
+As this scenario is not always feasible, different strategies have also been followed as the query-by-sketch (Chang et al., 1998; Flickner et al., 1995) paradigm, where the user can draw a shape or select a colour layout similar to that of the desired images thus negating the need of an existing starting query image.
+While content-based search techniques provide fairly acceptable results, they fail to capture the underlying conceptual associations of the visual content and they often generate visually similar but semantically unrelated retrieval results.
+This is due to the difficulty, which is also known as the Semantic Gap, of automatically associating visual features to semantic concepts.
+While a substantial research effort, especially using Semantic Web technologies, to address this problem, which has produced significant results and solutions (Dasiopoulou et al., 2005; Little and Hunter, 2004; Athanasiadis et al., 2005), has relatively recently started, until today none of the proposed techniques has been adopted for analysis and automatic visual content-based annotation purposes as they are usually applicable to a specific domain only (e.g., football or holiday) or are strongly dependent on content quality.